Fri, Dec 18, 2020 – 12:43 PM

 Nordic Flow Control, a systems-integration solutions provider and a subsidiary of mainboard-listed Nordic Group, applied for a banker’s guarantee to fulfil its contractual obligations to supply marine-engineering systems to a China-based shipyard.

-In the process, Nordic Flow Control submitted supporting documents digitally on CamelONE, Singapore’s first unified digital trade-finance portal backed by several banks.
+In the process, Nordic Flow Control submitted supporting documents digitally on CamelONE.

-The application was then transmitted electronically via a straight-through process to StanChart, which has integrated its systems with the NTP via an application programming interface (API).
+The application was then transmitted electronically via a straight-through process to StanChart, which had integrated its systems with the NTP via an application programming interface (API).

 According to the bank, this digital process has eliminated processing errors and reduced the number of steps taken for a typical banker’s guarantee application by as much as 70 per cent.

 It also enhanced transparency by enabling applicants to track their applications and transaction status on a real-time basis, said StanChart.
 Every applicant’s applications are also consolidated for ease of viewing.

 StanChart is among the pioneer banks in the working group to support the development of the NTP initiative, which is spearheaded by authorities including the Monetary Authority of Singapore and the Singapore Customs.
 On the NTP, supply-chain stakeholders are digitally connected, and their data is captured at source for subsequent re-use.